-Seeds are an essential element of sexual reproduction in flowering plants (angiosperms).
-Seeds are developed as the end product of the sexual reproduction in plants.
-They are the matured ovules developed within the fruits (matured ovary) after fertilization.
-They consist of an embryo which is enclosed in a protective outer covering called seed coat.
-Some seeds consist of a triploid endosperm as well.
+Gymnosperms have no fruits or flowers; hence, their seeds are exposed or “naked”.
+On the contrary, angiosperms, have matured ovules that develop within the fruits after fertilisation.
+It consists of an embryo which is enclosed in a protective outer covering called the seed coat.
+Some seeds have been documented having a triploid endosperm.
 An embryo is composed of three parts- a radicle, an embryo axis, and cotyledons.
 Depending on the number cotyledons, seeds have been classified into two – monocotyledonous and dicotyledonous seeds.
 Continue reading to explore more about dicotyledonous and monocotyledonous seeds.

 Structure of a Dicotyledonous Seed

 - Peas, almonds and cashews are examples of dicotyledons or dicot seeds.

 - Dicotyledons are also known as dicots.
 They are the groups into which all the flowering plants or angiosperms were formerly divided.
 The name dicotyledons refer to the seed having two embryonic cotyledons.
 There are around 200,000 species of dicotyledons discovered till date.